 Lecture 2.1: Reincarnation and Tribal Society.
 About 50% of the world's tribal societies have reincarnation beliefs and these beliefs are related to social practices in ways one does not find in more developed societies.

-Lecture 2.2: A Short History of the Belief in Rebirth, West and East.
+Lecture 2.2: A Brief History of the Belief in Rebirth, West and East.
 The belief in reincarnation developed out of tribal ideas independently in Greece and India.
 The notion of karma was introduced by the Indian tradition.

 Lecture 2.3: Karma, God and the Individual in Reincarnation Theory.
 This lecture describes three resolutions of the Selection Problem, the problem of how new parents are selected in reincarnation.

 Reading 2: Lives-Long Learning: Reincarnation Beliefs in England.
 Sociologists Tony Walter and Helen Waterhouse discuss findings from interviews with survey respondents regarding the effects of their beliefs in reincarnation.

 Unit 3: Research Styles and Interpretive Frames